The Gainclone Story

 Although the inspiration for the Gainclone comes from the Gaincard amplifier, not many try to copy the insides because the internal layout of the amp is a bit odd to say the least.

-There was a long lasting debate going on in several DIY forums whether or not the two images (below right) show the real Gaincard or a clone.
+There was a long lasting debate going on in several DIY forums whether or not the two images show the real Gaincard or a clone.
 The US importers denied that the images showed the innards of their product, but a more recent image (below left), given to the 6moons editor by the US importers, shows essentially the same components.
 The Gaincard images were eventually analyzed in detail and converted into a schematic by Mick Feuerbacher, which has led to a consistent picture.

 The modern Gainclone